-“She gave me a kiss on the cheek and said goodnight.
+"She gave me a kiss on the cheek and said goodnight.
 I said goodnight.
-And the next thing I know six hours later I’m waking up to this attack,” Tom says, as he goes into details on that night, “I woke up to a plastic bag over my head.”
+And the next thing I know six hours later I'm waking up to this attack," Tom said.
+"I woke up to a plastic bag over my head."

 Tom says Shannon tried to suffocate him with a grocery bag.
 When he poked a hole in it for air, she used his pillow.
 He fought back as hard as he physically could, breaking the chair he sat in.
 When Shannon's attempts to smother Tom failed, she reached for the closest weapon he could find.